thackmann/MicroMetabolismDatabase/README.md

 # MicroMetabolism Database
-A database showing the incredible diversity of microbial metabolism
+A database showing the incredible diversity of microbial metabolism.
+Go <a href="https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/">here</a> to test a prototype.

-## Online demo (beta)
-Go <a href="https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/">here</a> for a working prototype of this database.

 ## License
 Copyright 2021 Timothy J. Hackmann